What are ESOPs?

-Hence it is important to understand the tax implications of ESOPs before filing ITR for the financial year on the income tax website.
+Hence it is important to understand the tax implications of Employee Stock Options before filing ITR for the financial year on the income tax website.

 Tax Implications of ESOPs

-It is important to understand the tax implications of ESOPs in India before the employer considers implementing an ESOP scheme.
+It is important to understand the ESOP taxation in India before the employer considers implementing an ESOP scheme.

-Employee: ESOPs are taxed at the following two times:
+ESOPs are taxed in the following two instances:

-- At the time of Exercising ESOP: It is considered as a Prerequisite under Salary Income Head.
-Hence when an employee exercises his option, the difference between Fair Market Value (FMV) as on date of exercise and the exercise price is taxable as a prerequisite.
+- At the time of exercising ESOP: It is considered as a Perquisite under the income head ‘Salary’.
+Hence, when an employee exercises his option, the difference between Fair Market Value (FMV) as on the date of exercise and the exercise price is taxable as a perquisite.

-- At the time of Selling: It is considered as Capital Gain.
+- At the time of selling ESOP: It is considered a Capital Gain.
 An employee might sell his/her shares after buying them.
 In case he/she sells these shares at a price higher than FMV on the exercise date, he/she would be liable for capital gains tax.

 ESOPs Taxation on Purchase of Shares

 When an employee exercises the stock option i.e. agrees to buy the shares, it is a taxable income.
 The shares are credited to a Demat Account of an employee once shares are purchased.
-Following are the tax implications when you buy the shares:
+Here is the tax treatment for tax on purchase of shares under ESOP:

-- Perquisite is the difference between the Fair Market Value (FMV) and exercised price/buy price.
+- Perquisite amount is the difference between FMV as on exercise date and exercise price.

-- It will be taxed in the year in which ESOP is exercised by an employee.
-An employer/company will deduct TDS on the same.
+- Perquisite will be taxed in the year in which the employee exercises the ESOP

-Example: Neha works in a startup in India.
-During FY 2019-20 her company announces ESOPs for all the current employees.
+Neha works in a startup in India.
+During FY 2021-22 her company announces ESOPs for all the current employees.
 Neha decides to exercise her option to buy the shares of the company.
-Under this scheme, Neha received 2000 shares at INR.
-20 per share.
-The FMV of the shares is INR.
-65 per share.
-Following are the tax implication on the above transaction:
+Under this scheme, Neha received 2000 shares at INR 20 per share.
+The FMV of the shares is INR 65 per share.
+Following are the tax implications on the above transaction.